 Best for: CI/CD automation, team setup scripts (npm run setup that pre-installs required plugins), Dockerfile setup steps.

-Method 4: Install from a GitHub Repo (Custom Marketplace)
+Method 4: How Do You Install Plugins from a GitHub Repo?

 The official marketplace covers the basics, but the real power comes from community and private plugins hosted on GitHub.
 Here’s how to add one.